 By the time you think you are ready to take on the GED test(s), go to MyGED at GED.com where you will be guided through the entire process.
 On taking the exam, be sure to be totally prepared.
-A pretty effective way to get all set is also available through this website: video lessons that cost you nothing!
+A pretty effective way to get all set is also available through this website’s services: video lessons and practice tests that cost you nothing!

-The GED exam contains four independent sub-test.
-You can take one of these four tests (on Math, Social Studies, Science, and Literacy) when you optimally prepared within a two-year time frame.
-This does not apply to TASC or HiSET.
+The GED exam contains four independent subtests.
+You can take one of these four tests (Math, Social Studies, Science, and Literacy) when you optimally prepared.
+The TASC or HiSET exams come with five subtests that may also be dealt with separately.
 Come to the GED exam prepared, take it confidently, and earn your GED credential.
-To obtain your Illinois High School Equivalency Certificate, you also need to pass the high school-level United States and State of Illinois Constitution exam, or present proof of completion.
+To obtain your Illinois High School Equivalency Certificate, you also need to pass the high school-level United States and State of Illinois Constitution exam, or present proof completion.